stacks-network/docs/_develop/zero_to_dapp_3.md

 The `loadMe()` code uses the Blockstack's `getFile()` method to get the specified file from the applications data store.
-If the users' data store on GAIA does not have the data, which is the case for new users, the Gaia hub responds with HTTP `404` code and the `getFile` promise resolves to null.
+If the users' data store on Gaia does not have the data, which is the case for new users, the Gaia hub responds with HTTP `404` code and the `getFile` promise resolves to null.
 If you are using a Chrome Developer Tools with the DApp, you'll see these errors in a browser's developer **Console**.